 Effective summer 2015, all eligible veterans and dependents receiving Chapter 33, Chapter 35, or Fry Scholarship benefits will be eligible for in-state tuition regardless of residency.
 If you are a veteran and you are not using GI Bill® benefits, please contact Robyn Pettiford to determine requirements to establish eligibility for the in-state rate.

 Penn State's Faculty Senate has approved priority registration for honorably discharged student veterans of the United States Armed Forces, Reserve, and Guard.
 This benefit must be requested by submitting a completed Veterans Priority Registration Form.

 Services for Veterans

 Established in 2015, Brandywine VetConnect is a network of students, staff, and faculty who have something in common: veteran status.
 All students receiving VA educational benefits are automatically enrolled in this group.
-Other students who are veterans (or reservists/guardsmen) can request addition to the network by emailing the group administrator.
+Other students who are veterans (or reservists/guardsmen) can request addition to the network on the VetConnect webpage.